EratosthenesOfCyrene/ocr-document-tool-showcase/README.md

 The application is under active development and contains original development work that may form the basis of a future commercial product.

 This repository therefore serves exclusively as a public project showcase containing documentation, screenshots and selected architectural information.

+Implementation details, internal data models, algorithms and format specifications are maintained in the private development repository.

 Additional technical details or demonstrations can be provided in an appropriate professional context.